 Category Archives: What If

-The internet has been all a flutter this week over the arrival of the new royal baby.
+The internet has been all a flutter recently over the arrival of the new royal baby.
 You would be hard pressed to visit any news website or social media outlet and not see something about the big news.

 And for each media outlet post, there has been every manner of remark about Kate herself, and the timing and fashion in which she left the hospital.
 I have seen everything from undying devotion and awe to downright hatefulness.
 She went home too soon, too fast, she was dressed too nice, and on and on.